-8 ways for Personal Trainers to Reconnect With Past Clients
+8 Ways for Personal Trainers to Reconnect with Past Clients

 The sports industry and specifically personal trainers is a competitive one.
 Keeping hold of the clients you already have is clearly a top priority but, what can you do to reconnect with those clients who have used your services in the past?